What is the Nursing Code of Ethics? Updated for 2025

 4. Nonmaleficence

-Nonmaleficence is to do no harm.
+Nonmaleficence means to do no harm.
 This is the most well-known of the main principles of nursing ethics.
 More specifically, it is selecting interventions and care that will cause the least amount of harm to achieve a beneficial outcome

 The principle of nonmaleficence ensures the safety of the patient and community in all care delivery.
 Nurses are also responsible for reporting treatment options that are causing significant harm to a patient, which may include suicidal or homicidal ideations.